 Baking gluten free is tough – I won’t lie.
 Without the gluten (or glue), recipes can fall apart, fall flat or taste gritty.

 I highly recommend new gluten-free bakers take advantage of the wonderful commercially available gluten-free baking flour blends.
-As someone become more adventurous, they can begin to mix your own gluten-free flour blends, if you dare or desire.
+As you become more adventurous, you can begin to mix your own gluten-free flour blends, if you dare or desire.
 For me, I’m happy buying one at the store.
+One and done!